Jason-Hargrove/100-days-of-code-part-3/README.md

 # 100 Days Of Code - logs

+### Day 19: Mar 27, 2023

+**Today's Progress:** Refactored component that was using Options API, to using Composition API with TypeScript.

+**Thoughts:** May need to do this a few more times to get it.

 ### Day 18: Mar 26, 2023

 **Today's Progress:** Setup composition API with Typescript.